grunk-dev/grunk/README.md

 ### Runtime Objects and Runtime Functions

 C++ is a statically typed language and all types must be determined at compile time.
-To be able to load user defined feature types at runtime and do something with them, grunk works with type-erased objects called `RuntimeObject`.
-Basically, a `RuntimeObject` is an [`std::any`](https://en.cppreference.com/w/cpp/utility/any) on steroids: In addition to the type-erased object, it stores a type description with some functionality for accessing constructors as well as data members and member functions.
-This type descriptor must be created once, e.g. by a plugin author by *reflecting* the type at compile time of the plugin when registering the feature types provided by the plugin.
+To be able to load user defined feature types at runtime and do something with them, grunk works with type-erased objects called `RuntimeObject` as well as `RuntimeFunction`s that accept and return `RuntimeObject`s.
+In a way, `RuntimeObject`s and `RuntimeFunction`s provide a minimalistic dynamically typed sublanguage in C++.

+Basically, a `RuntimeObject` is an [`std::any`](https://en.cppreference.com/w/cpp/utility/any) on steroids: In addition to the type-erased object, it stores a type descriptor with some functionality for accessing constructors as well as data members and member functions.
+This type descriptor must be created once by *reflecting* the actual C++ type.
+This is done at compile time of the plugin that provides the correspong feature type.

-A `RuntimeFunction` creates a function accepting and returning `RuntimeObject`s from any function accepting and returning types, which have been *reflected*.
+A `RuntimeFunction` creates a function accepting and returning `RuntimeObject`s from any function accepting and returning types, which have previously been *reflected*.

-Thus, `RuntimeFunction`s and `RuntimeObject`s provide a minimalistic dynamically typed sublanguage in C++.
 Why not use a dynamically typed scripting language like python from the start?
 Firstly, python would be a big dependency for grunk and would hinder the integrability.
 Most features of Python are not needed for grunk.
 It should be easy to use grunk as a fairly light-weight C++ library.
 Secondly, both the `RuntimeObject`s and python's ability to be dynamically typed come at a performance overhead because types must be resolved at runtime via type-erasure and runtime polymorphism techniques.
 Using a minimalistic sublanguage in C++ gives us fine-grained control over just how much dynamic typing we need.

 ### Features and Algorithms